 If you run your business as a sole proprietorship — meaning that you don’t have a separate business entity set up — then there is no legal (or tax) distinction between yourself and your business.

-If you are sued for a personal matter, both your personal and business assets are fair game to that creditor.
-If you are sued for a business matter, both your personal and business assets are a target to that creditor as well.
+In the instance you get sued for a personal matter, both your personal and business assets are fair game to that creditor.
+Likewise, if you are sued for a business matter, both your personal and business assets are a target to that creditor as well.

-While you could easily form an LLC or corporation yourself directly with your state’s secretary of state, a lawyer may be particularly well-suited to advise you of any pitfalls or mistakes you could make in setting up, administering, and operating your business entity — mistakes that could expose you to unnecessary legal risk in the event of a lawsuit.
+While you could easily form an LLC or corporation yourself, a lawyer may be particularly well-suited to advise you.
+They can help you avoid mistakes setting up, administering, and operating your business entity — mistakes that could expose you to unnecessary legal risk in the event of a lawsuit.

 So if you have a business and have not done so already, it may be worthwhile to discuss running your business as a limited liability company (LLC) or corporation with an attorney.